meom-group/eophis/docs/source/concept_motivation.rst

 A bit of context
 ----------------

-Eophis development takes place in the context of combinating Python models with geoscientific legacy solvers written in low-level abstraction languages as Fortran or C/C++.
+Eophis development takes place in the context of combinating Python models with geoscientific legacy solvers that are written in low-level abstraction languages, such as Fortran or C/C++.

 Typical applications include:
     - Machine Learning (ML) / Physic-based hybrid modelling